KasarLabs/snaknet/README.md

 - Private keys are handled securely and never exposed
 - User consent is required for all operations
 - Follow MCP security best practices

-## Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License